- Care Centers & Clinics

 - Timothy Yap, M.B.B.S., Ph.D.

 Each cancer patient is unique.
-And when developing a cancer treatment plan, our doctors consider all of the things that make patients unique, including diagnosis, medical history and treatment preferences.
+So, when developing a cancer treatment plan, our doctors consider all the things that make them that way, including their diagnosis, medical history and treatment preferences.
 Targeted therapy enables us to personalize cancer treatment even further by tailoring drugs to the genetic characteristics of a patient’s specific tumor.

-Sometimes referred to as precision medicine or as personalized medicine, targeted therapy aims to stop or slow the growth of cancer.
+Sometimes referred to as "precision medicine" or "personalized medicine," targeted therapy aims to stop or slow down the growth of cancer.
 Targeted therapy drugs are given either as a pill or through an IV.

 How targeted therapy personalizes cancer treatment

-Targeted therapy is different than traditional chemotherapy.
-While chemotherapy kills all cells that multiply quickly regardless of whether they’re cancerous, targeted therapies are designed to find and slow the growth of the cells that have a particular mutation.
-The mutation is identified in a process called next-generation sequencing.
-During this process, a small tissue sample from the tumor is removed and tested.
+Chemotherapy kills all cells that multiply quickly, regardless of whether they’re cancerous.
+Targeted therapy, meanwhile, is designed to find and slow down the growth of cells that have a particular mutation.
+The mutation is identified through next-generation sequencing.
+This is a process in which we take a small tissue sample from the tumor and then analyze it in a lab.

 Targeted therapy side effects

-Because targeted therapies attack cancer cells, some patients experience fewer side effects than with chemotherapy.
-Although it depends on the type of targeted therapy you receive, possible side effects can include diarrhea, skin changes, such as itchiness, rash and changes in skin pigmentation, and problems with bleeding, blood clotting and high blood pressure.
+Because targeted therapies attack only cancer cells, some patients experience fewer side effects than they would with traditional chemotherapy.
+Depending on the type of targeted therapy you receive, your side effects might include:

-Phase I clinical trials focus on making targeted therapy available for more patients
+Phase I clinical trials make targeted therapy available to more patients

-Targeted therapy may not be an option for everyone.
-Not every patient’s tumor carries a genetic mutation that’s been identified as cancer-causing or that has a potential treatment option.
-And just like chemotherapy, it’s not guaranteed to work in all patients.
+Targeted therapy is not for everyone.
+Not every patient’s tumor carries a genetic mutation that’s been identified as cancer-causing or having a potential targeted therapy option.
+And, just like chemotherapy, it’s not guaranteed to work in all patients.

-Currently, targeted therapies approved by the U.S. Food and Drug Association (FDA) are available for patients with BRCA, BRAF, EGFR, ALK, ROS1 and HER2 genetic mutations.
-These mutations have been linked to breast cancer, colorectal cancer, lung cancer and melanoma, among several others.
+Currently, targeted therapies approved by the U.S. Food and Drug Association (FDA) are available for patients with mutations/alterations in the following genes:

-But researchers are constantly working to identify more cancer-causing genes and, in turn, develop new targeted therapies through Phase I clinical trials.
+But researchers are constantly striving to identify and understand the function of more cancer-causing genes, so they can develop new targeted therapies for them through Phase I clinical trials.
 The goal is to build on the successes of existing targeted therapies by combining them with other targeted therapies, as well as other treatments like chemotherapy, immunotherapy and radiation therapy.

 Historic advances and what’s on the horizon for targeted therapy

-MD Anderson’s clinical trials have led to FDA approval of targeted therapies for several rare diseases, including the first ever FDA-approved treatment for BRAF V600E mutation-positive anaplastic thyroid cancer and BRAF V600E mutation-positive Erdheim-Chester disease.
-In addition, research led by David Hong, M.D., found the drug larotrectinib effectively treats 17 cancer types that have the TRK gene mutation.
+MD Anderson clinical trials have already led to the approval of targeted therapies for several rare diseases, including the first-ever FDA-approved treatment for BRAF V600E mutation-positive anaplastic thyroid cancer.
+The combination of the targeted therapies dabrafenib and trametinib was subsequently approved for use against any cancer with a BRAF V600E mutation.

-“Right now, we’re excited about RET inhibitors,” Subbiah says.
-RET-driven cancers include medullary and papillary thyroid cancers, non-small cell lung cancer, colorectal cancer and bile duct cancer, all of which have historically been difficult to treat.
+The drug selpercatinib, meanwhile, has been approved to treat any cancer driven by a RET fusion, including medullary and papillary thyroid cancers, non-small cell lung cancer, colorectal cancer and bile duct cancer, all of which have historically been difficult to treat.

 Need Directions?